rocky-linux/documentation/docs/guides/migrate2rocky.md

 ./migrate2rocky.sh -r
 ```

-That "-r" option tells the script to just go ahead and install everything.
+That "-r" option tells the script to go ahead and install everything.

 If you have done everything right, your terminal window will look a bit like this:

 ![a successful script startup](images/migrate2rocky-convert-01.png)

-Now, it will take the script a while to convert everything, depending on the actual machine, and the connection it has to the wider internet.
+Now, the script will take a while to convert everything, depending on the actual machine and its connection to the wider internet.

-If you see a **Complete!** message at the end, then everything is fine and you can restart the server.
+If you see a **Complete!** message at the end, everything is fine, and you can restart the server.

 ![a successful OS migration message](images/migrate2rocky-convert-02.png)